openearth/rws-bathymetry/index.md

 ## [](#methodology)Methodology

-Using Google Earth Engine, images from Sentinel 2 and Landsat 8 available up to present day are used for analysis.
+With Google Earth Engine, images from Sentinel 2 and Landsat 8 available up to present day are used for analysis.
 This image collection is sorted by cloud cover, and the percentage of images filtered based on the annual cloud coverage for the regions (~66% for the Netherlands).

 ## [](#results)Results